isharacomix/duke21c/chapter2.md

 ------------------------------------------
 ![Title Image]({{ site.baseurl }}img/2-cathbaz_0.png)

-<sub>Visual Notes on Eric S. Raymond's The Cathedral and the Bazaar, by Giulia Forsythe</sub>
+<sup>Visual Notes on Eric S. Raymond's The Cathedral and the Bazaar, by Giulia Forsythe</sup>

 As Cathy Davidson mentioned in Chapter One, our class was deeply interested in what Yochai Benkler has called "commons-based peer production," a relatively new kind of collaboration that digital environments afford.
 On a personal level, we find online worlds appealing in no small part because they enable conversation and collaboration with friends, colleagues and even strangers who share common interests and goals.
 As scholars, we know that engaging with others challenges us to reexamine our own assumptions in a productive way.
 As educators, we want to help students cultivate the ability to engage in a constructive manner with people holding viewpoints that are different from their own.
 We want them to become [active questioners](http://www.molbiolcell.org/content/24/6/680.abstract) and capable problem solvers who approach unfamiliar situations with openness and confidence.